teoabaza/-material-panel/README.md

 # material-panel
 3D Panel to showcase materials
+This project is built with THREE Js